junebash/junebash.com/_posts/2020-01-02-super-countdown-tracker.md

 The strings here are displayed to the user on the pickers of the sort/filter screen.
 The `CaseIterable` protocol is adopted for counting and indexing the different styles for use in setting up the `UIPickerViews`.

 It would probably have been "better" (in terms of modularity, separation of concerns, and simplicity of types) to separate the enums' logical cases from the UI text that the user sees.
 We could instead instead simply adopt `Int` as the enums' raw value type, which would also mean we don't necessarily have to use the `CaseIterable` protocol.
+I'll come back to that idea later...

-## Sort Logic
+### Sort Logic

 The sorting and filtering of events happens in the `EventController`.
 First, `sort`: